belovehq/aws-repl-and-beakerx/README.md

 ### Recreating the EC2 instance

 In the `terraform/ec2` directory,  run `terraform destroy`.
-Amend the Terraform configuration file if needed.
+Amend the Terraform configuration file if there's any change you want to make.
 Later, recreate the instance with `terraform apply`.
-This will create a new EC2 instance and attach it to the same EBS volume as before, which remains intact.
+The new instance will be attached to the same EBS volume as before, which remains intact.

 Destroying and recreating the EC2 instance is preferred to stopping and restarting it.